Lying Tricep Extension

 Keep elbows pointed at ceiling.

-Common Lying Tricep Extension mistakes
+What are common Lying Tricep Extension mistakes to avoid?

 Letting elbows flare.